 Last year, on December 18, the IRS announced when the 2014 tax season would begin.
-This year, the IRS will probably announce the 2015 tax season start date around the same time.
+That means, you’ll need to wait until mid-December this year to find out when the 2015 tax season will start.

-Last year, the IRS e-file date was set at January 31, 2014 for filers to e-file a 2013 tax return.
-If you think back to last year, you may recall the hectic government shut down.
-That shut down was directly linked to the delay to the start of the tax season.
+Last year, the IRS e-file start date was set at January 31, 2014 for filers to e-file a 2013 tax return.
+If you think back to last year, you may recall the hectic government shut down, causing a delay to the start of the tax season.

 This year, you can take a guess that tax season 2015 will begin sometime between the middle and end of January.
 That means, you’ll probably be able to have your 2014 taxes e-filed by the start of February.